SimonHarte/SpartanGrid/README.md

 ### Grid Setup

-Spartan comes with three API mixins to swiftly set up grids:
+Spartan comes with three API mixins to easily set up grids:

 	.grid-core([prefix]);
 	.grid-unlock([grid type], [grid width], [gutter width], [gutter type], [grid columns]);
 	.grid-generate([prefix]);

-The mixin `.grid-core()` should be executed once in any case, it generates all (prefixed) base classes and styles which are needed for every grid setup.
+The mixin `.grid-core()` should be executed once in most cases, it generates all (prefixed) base classes and styles which are needed for every grid setup.

 You can then call `.grid-unlock()` which will unlock all grid variables and mixins in the current [less scope](http://lesscss.org/features/#features-overview-feature-scope), those will be used by `.grid-generate()` to generate the setup specific classes/styles.